Ejiro-Frances/hng13-stage-zero-profile-card/README.md

-# HNG STAGE ZERO TASK - Profile Card
+# HNG STAGE ONE TASK - Profile Card with About and Contact Pages

 ## Overview

-This project is a **Profile Card** built using **HTML, CSS, and JavaScript**.
-It displays essential user information, including a profile avatar, name, job role, bio, social links, hobbies, dislikes and dynamically updating time.
+This project is a **Profile Card** built using **HTML, CSS, and JavaScript**, adapted into a multi page web app.
+It displays essential user information, including a profile avatar, name, job role, bio, social links, hobbies, dislikes, an about page displaying bio, goals, areas of low confidence, note to future self and extra thoughts, and a contact page with a form.

-This was built to complete the stage zero task for HNGi13.
+This was built to complete the stage one task for HNGi13.

 ## Features